-This semiannual RMR coincides with one year of initial process monitoring as described in the FIR (AMEC 2012).
-Initial process monitoring has confirmed that key MNA processes are underway and a transition to long-term performance monitoring is appropriate.
+The previous semiannual RMR coincided with one year of initial process monitoring as described in the FIR (AMEC 2012).
+Initial process monitoring had confirmed that key MNA processes were underway and that a transition to long-term performance monitoring was appropriate.
 Long-term monitoring is designed to confirm that site conditions remain suitable for MNA, and that overall contaminant concentrations and mass are decreasing within a reasonable timeframe.

-Long-term monitoring will include continued quarterly sampling at five locations within the plumes that have had significant fluctuations in recent contaminant concentrations above the MMCLs.
-Semiannual sampling will be performed for 10 other wells within the horizontal and vertical extent of the plume areas where previous quarterly sampling shows little variation in concentrations.
-Annual sampling will be performed for 23 wells along the plume lateral or vertical edges where concentrations are below MMCLs.
-Analytes for long-term monitoring will consist of the contaminants exceeding MMCLs and their primary breakdown products.
-Dissolved gases, chloride, and ferrous iron will no longer be analyzed as indicators of final breakdown products or microbial activity.
-Also, nitrate and sulfate analyses are no longer needed to confirm favorable geochemical conditions based on the initial quarterly monitoring.
-The revised OMM program for long-term monitoring is summarized in Table 4.
-Water levels at all of the monitoring wells, including those sampled on a semi-annual or annual basis, will continue to be gauged on a quarterly basis.
+This is the first semiannual RMR to be submitted since the long-term monitoring program was implemented.
+As discussed in Section 3.0, long-term monitoring consists of continued guarterly sampling at six locations within the plumes that have had significant fluctuations in recent contaminant concentrations above the MMCLs.
+Semiannual sampling is performed for 9 other wells within the horizontal and vertical extent of the plume areas where previous quarterly sampling shows little variation in concentrations.
+Annual sampling is performed for 23 wells along the plume lateral or vertical edges where concentrations are below MMCLs.
+Analytes for long-term monitoring consist of the contaminants exceeding MMCLs and their primary breakdown products.
+The long-term monitoring schedule is presented in Table 1.
+Water levels at all of the monitoring wells, including those sampled on a semi-annual or annual basis, continue to be gauged on a quarterly basis.
+The results for this monitoring period do not suggest the need for changes to OMM at this time.